deNBI/OS_project_usage_exporter/README.md

   -h, --help            show this help message and exit -d DUMMY_DATA, --dummy-data DUMMY_DATA
                         Use dummy values instead of connecting to an openstack instance.
-Usage values are calculated base on the configured existence, take a look at the example file for an explanation resources/dummy_machines.toml.
-Can
+Usage values are calculated based on the configured existence.
+Toml files can be updated on the fly as they are read every time a dummy-cloud function is called (functions of nested classes excluded).
+Take a look at the example file for an explanation resources/dummy_cc.toml.
+Can also be provided via
+                        environment variable $USAGE_EXPORTER_DUMMY_FILE
+                        (default: None)
+  -w DUMMY_WEIGHTS, --dummy-weights DUMMY_WEIGHTS
+                        Use dummy weight endpoint instead of connecting to the api.
+Take a look at the example file for an explanation resources/dummy_weights.toml.
+Can also be
-                        also be provided via environment variable
+                        provided via environment variable
-                        $USAGE_EXPORTER_DUMMY_FILE (default: None)
+                        $USAGE_EXPORTER_DUMMY_WEIGHTS_FILE (default: None)
   --domain [DOMAIN [DOMAIN ...]]
                         Only export usages of projects belonging to one of the given domains.
 Separate them via comma if passing via